-The Department of Natural Resources regulates outdoor burning on all forestlands where DNR provides wildfire protection.
-DNR provides fire protection to 13 million acres of undeveloped non-federal forestland across the state.
+To reduce the occurrence of human-caused wildfires, the Department of Natural Resources regulates outdoor burning through the use of burn restrictions and burn permits.
+DNR's jurisdiction includes all forestlands where DNR provides wildfire protection - 13 million acres of undeveloped non-federal forestland across the state.
 Your forested property is within DNR protection if you pay a forest fire protection assessment as part of your property tax.
 If you are unsure, check your county property tax statement or contact your local DNR region office.

-When there is no burn ban, burning on DNR-protected lands may be allowed if:
+When there is no burn restriction, burning on DNR-protected lands may be allowed if:

 - You are the landowner of the property where the burning will occur, or you have obtained written permission to burn on the property from the landowner or the landowner’s designated representative, and